How do I record a cash advance?

 Step 3: Record purchases made from the cash advance

 Now you need to code any expenditure made from this cash advance.
-You do this inside the Petty Cash module in ExpensePlus.
+You should do this inside the Petty Cash module in ExpensePlus.

 See the helpguide article: How do I submit a payment request to Petty Cash?